blocknative/web3-onboard/packages/transaction-preview/README.md

    * Optional dom query string to mount UI to
    * */
   containerElement?: string
   /**
+   * Optional requirement for user to accept transaction balance changes
+   * prior to sending the transaction to the wallet
+   * */
+  requireTransactionApproval?: boolean
+  /**
    * An optional internationalization object that defines the display
    * text for different locales.
 Can also be used to override the default text.